MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/hybrid-meetings-device-select.md

 ### Display type

-A room of this type requires the use of an ultra-wide aspect ratio, high-resolution front-of-room display that is appropriately sized for the width and depth of space to ensure maximum visibility and clarity.
+A room of this type requires the use of an ultra-wide aspect ratio (such as 21:9), high-resolution, front-of-room table-spanning display that is appropriately sized for the width and depth of space to ensure maximum visibility and clarity.

 Example display types include: